raoul2000/yii2-workflow/guide/concepts.md

 ## Identifiers

-The *SimpleWorkflow* behavior refers to workflow items using Ids.
+The *SimpleWorkflow* behavior refers to workflow and statuses using Ids.

 ## Initial Status